zahrabakhshalizadeh/maryrosecook.com/_posts/2013-11-08-a-practical-introduction-to-functional-programming.md

 # => [6306819796133686941, 8135353348168144921, -1228887169324443034]
 </pre>

-(Hopefully, the secret agents will have good memories and won&#8217;t forget each other&#8217;s secret code names during the secret mission.)
+(Hopefully, the secret agents will have good memories and won't forget each other's secret code names during the secret mission.)

 My solution: